Betchton

 Betchton is a civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
 According to the 2001 census it had a population of 620, increasing to 677 at the 2011 Census.
-The parish is immediately to the east of Sandbach, and includes Betchton Heath, Malkin's Bank and Hassall Green.
+The population at the census of 2021 was 701.
+At the census of 1801 the population was 798, but the boundaries may have been slightly different.
+The parish is immediately to the east of Sandbach, and includes Betchton Heath, a village now partly named Sandbach Heath, Hassall Green, the hamlets of Boults Green, Dean Hill, Dubthorn, Fourlanes End, Lawton Heath End and Malkin's Bank.
+There are numerous scattered farms and dwellings.

 The parish elects 10 councillors to the parish council.

 Governance

 Betchton civil parish was originally part of Sandbach Ancient Parish, and was created a separate parish from it in 1866.
 It also was part of Nantwich Hundred, Congleton Poor Law Union, Rural Sanitary District, and (after 1866) it formed part of Congleton Rural District until 1974, when it became part of the Borough of Congleton.

 In terms of parliamentary representation, the Betchton area (including the period before the creation of the civil parish) was in the Cheshire, Southern Division constituency from 1832 to 1867; in the Cheshire South Division constituency from 1867 to 1885; in the Crewe division, from 1885 to 1948; from 1948 it was in Knutsford County Constituency, but it is currently in Congleton County Constituency.